ARM-software/ebbr/source/chapter2-uefi.rst

 Runtime Exception Level
 -----------------------

-UEFI 2.7 enables runtime services to be supported at either EL1 or EL2, with appropriate virtual address mappings.
+On AArch64, UEFI 2.7 enables runtime services to be supported at either EL1 or EL2, with appropriate virtual address mappings.
 When called, subsequent runtime service calls must be from the same Exception level.